tiagoad/covid19pt-charts/README.md

 Run `poetry shell` to enter a virtualenv shell, and run `python chart.py` to generate the charts in your project directory as PNG pictures.
 Alternatively, run `poetry run python ./chart.py`)

+This script is really not well written nor production code.
+I did this on a few weekends seeking just some nice charts.
+Hope you like them.

 ![](portugal_new_cases.png)
 ![](portugal_new_deceased.png)